A temporal-averaging based approach to toughness homogenisation in heterogeneous material: Motivations and problem formulation

-As can be seen in Fig.~\ref{fig:1}, where there is a maximum and minimum toughness ($\delta_{max}=100$ and $\delta_{min}=10$), the strategy of taking the maximum toughness provides a significantly better approximation than taking the average.
+As can be seen in Fig.~\ref{fig:1}, where both the maximum and minimum values of $K_{Ic}$ are in the toughness dominated regime ($\delta_{max}=100$ and $\delta_{min}=10$), the strategy of taking the maximum toughness provides a significantly better approximation than taking the average.
 Further, in Figs.~\ref{fig:1}e,f it can be seen that over long time ($>500$ seconds) the maximum toughness approximation achieves a very low level of error (of order $1$\% or below) for the three key process parameters shown.
 However, over short time the error is significantly higher, reaching and exceeding $90$\% for the pressure at the start of the process and remaining of order $10$\% even after $10$ seconds, and order $5$\% after 100 seconds.
-Note that it is the high value of $\delta_{max}$ which is the primary factor in this trend, rather than the large difference between $\delta_{max}$ and $\delta_{min}$, as evidenced by the results in Fig.~\ref{fig:3}, where the value of $\delta_{min}$ is significantly decreased, but almost exactly the same result is obtained for the effectiveness of the maximum toughness approximation.
+Note that it is the high value of $\delta_{max}$ which is the primary factor in this trend, while the value of $\delta_{min}$ only has a partial relevance.
+This is because reducing the value of $\delta_{min}$ after a certain threshold does not produce a meaningful difference\footnote{Note however, that if the difference between $\delta_{max}$ and $\delta_{min}$ becomes sufficiently large then the fracture velocity in the weaker region may approach the wave-speed of the medium and should be accounted for.
+A preliminary investigation by the authors found that this does not impact the results presented here.}.
+This can be seen from the results in Fig.~\ref{fig:3}, where the value of $\delta_{min}$ is significantly decreased, but almost exactly the same result is obtained for the effectiveness of the maximum toughness approximation.

 This trend of the maximum toughness approximation being significantly less effective over short time periods reduces as the maximum toughness decreases.
 As can be seen in Fig.~\ref{fig:4} (where $\delta_{max}=10$, $\delta_{min}=1$, the latter corresponding to the transient regime), the maximum toughness approximation still has an error of order $10$\% for the fluid pressure at the inlet during the first second of the process, which decreases to below $5$\% after $100$ seconds.
 While the effect is less significant than the previous case, it is clear that the high level of error at the start of the process would cause issues when attempting to approximate small fractures, or the initial moments after fracture initiation, when in the toughness dominated regime.